310th ESC's Best Warrior Competition: Day Four

 Day four of the 310th ESC Best Warrior Competition, Feb.
 7, 2024 consisted of M4 rifle qualification, an obstacle course and a medical assessment/movement lane.
-A competitor shot to qualify on the M4 range at Camp Atterbury, Indiana.
+2nd Lt.
+Joshua Kersey worked his way over and through the various obstacles at Camp Atterbury's confidence course.

 |Date Taken: